Rohit2706/Rohit2706.github.io/pages/about.md

 Hi I am **{{ site.author.name }}**,<br>

-I am a majors in Computer Science from BITS Pilani, India and currently working as a Software Engineer at [Nutanix, Bangalore](https://www.nutanix.com/en).
-I have previously worked as an **MTS Intern** at [Nutanix, Bangalore](https://www.nutanix.com/en) and  **SDE intern** at [Samsung Resarch Institute - Bangalore](https://research.samsung.com/sri-b).
-I have always been enthusiastic about recent trends in Computer Science and keenly interested in the domains of **Software Engineering, Distributed Systems, Operating Systems, Sytem Design and Algorithms**
+I am a majors in Computer Science from BITS Pilani, India and currently working as a Software Engineer at [Rubrik, Bangalore](https://www.rubrik.com/).
+I have previously worked as an **MTS-2** at [Nutanix, Bangalore](https://www.nutanix.com/en) and  **SDE intern** at [Samsung Resarch Institute - Bangalore](https://research.samsung.com/sri-b).
+I have always been enthusiastic about recent trends in Computer Science and keenly interested in the domains of **Software Engineering, Distributed Systems, Operating Systems, System Design and Algorithms**

 I also like to spend my time on solving algorithmic problems on online platforms like codeforces and [LeetCode](https://leetcode.com/rohit2706/).